HenryASazo/mitre-attack-detection/README.md

-# Lab 1: MITRE ATT&CK Detection Engineering (Through Exercise 1)
+# Lab 1: MITRE ATT&CK Detection

-Cybersecurity lab from the **Mandiant Cyber Defense Validation Engineer Prep** guide.
-This repo documents **Lab 1** and **Exercise 1: Credential Dumping Detection (T1003)** — environment setup, Wazuh deployment, Atomic Red Team, and a custom detection rule for LSASS access.
+A hands-on lab for building and validating detection of MITRE ATT&CK techniques in an EDR-style setup.
+You get endpoint visibility (Wazuh agent + Sysmon on Windows), a central manager for detection rules, and Atomic Red Team to simulate attacks and confirm that detections fire.
+The exercise focuses on writing a custom rule to detect credential dumping from LSASS (T1003.001).

 **Screenshots throughout this README are from my own lab environment** — captured on my machine as I completed each step (Wazuh manager on Ubuntu, agent on Windows 10 in VirtualBox).
 They document the setup, configuration, and detection results from this run.